mubtasims/IaC_Automation/README.md

 # IaC_Automation

-This IaC Automation project consists of
+This IaC Automation project consists of IaC constructed by Terraform, Jenkins, and AWS EC2.